 Large regional champions necessary to lead industry

 Presently, there is a dearth of takaful operators who are capable of providing leadership to the growing internationalization of the industry.
 Few can truly make the claim to being regional, let alone global.
-In order for the industry to be successful, well-established regional or global players must emerge.
+In order for the industry to be successful, a well-established regional or global player must emerge.

 Any strategy to develop and grow into regional players must reflect the inception and growth of the insurance industry.
 Continual building of scale in commercial lines, determining which markets require physical presence versus presence in markets where local operators would not have the capacity to underwrite large risks, and the use of actuarial analysis to price such risks, are strategies operators must consider in their move towards becoming regional champions.

 “For takaful operators looking to expand their regional footprint, achieving a unified approach across all markets will remain a challenge as no two markets are alike.
 Risk and product specialization, growth strategies and familiarity with the regulatory framework of each market they choose to penetrate are key elements that require close attention.
 In the medium term, traditional Muslim markets with established takaful practices will continue to provide favorable conditions.
 In the long term, however, operators must step out of their comfort zones and explore large rapid growth markets, of which the populous markets will provide them with the best prospects for the future,” concludes Ashar.

 The Global Takaful Insights 2013 aims to capture key Islamic insurance industry and regulatory developments across established and emerging markets, and provide insights on the industry’s growth and profitability, including opportunities and challenges.
 The report further highlights the industry’s needs as it moves towards the next phase of growth.

 Observations and findings of the report were compiled from surveys of more than 20 senior executives in leading takaful markets, and desktop research collation of 116 insurers across six countries including Saudi Arabia, UAE and Malaysia.